 23.3 Coaching.
 Informal discussion or instruction between employee and immediate supervisor.
 Supervisor may follow up in writing which may include a simple action plan.

 23.4 Corrective Action/Dismissal Process.
-The Employer will make clear when formal or final counseling is being conducted.
+The Employer will make clear when formal or final counseling is being conducted and will inform the employee about their right to representation under the CBA.
 When counseling or dismissing an employee, the Employer will make every effort to protect the privacy of the employee.
 Translators may be requested by any party.

 Final Counseling.
 Final counseling (may involve administrative personnel other than the employee's immediate supervisor) including action plan discussion and revision, where appropriate.
 A decision-making period of one (1) day of paid time away from the work site for the employee to consider the consequences of failure to follow the action plan may be used at this step.
 If the Employer decides to provide a decision-making day, the employee will be given a list of expectations and problem statements prior to the day taking place.